w3f/polkadot-wiki/docs/build-integration.md

 ---

 Welcome to the Polkadot integration guide.
 This guide will provide all the information you need to get started on your integration.
-The target audiences for this article are wallets and custodians, but it will be useful to any infrastructure provider such as validators or chain indexers.
+The target audiences for this guide are wallets and custodians, but it will be useful to any infrastructure provider such as validators or chain indexers.

 ## Structure